somezzedup/SimpleToDo/README.md

 Describe any challenges encountered while building the app.

 At first there was a challenge in getting the android environment set up but after doing additional research myself I was able to get the emulator running.
 Overall, I felt there were not much challenges encountered while building the app because the walk through was clear and precise.
+A valuable learning experience overall.

 ## License